edelgrace/edelgrace.me/content/project/last-fm-listening-history.md

 * How many different songs I listen to by an artist out of their entire discography
 * How long they have been in my library for

+In my opinion, here are 10 artists that I feel would by my top artists, purely just from how much I like the artists.
+These artists are musicians that I would not hesitate to say they are one of my favourites.

+* L'Arc~en~Ciel
+* DIR EN GREY
+* Bjork
+* Utada Hikaru
+* Joanna Newsom
+* Marina & the Diamonds
+* Thrice
+* My Chemical Romance
+* Green Day
+* Mashrou' Leila